nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Steps:
 1. Type `i-list` into the _Command Box_.
-1. Press `Enter` on your keyboard to execute the command.
+1. Press "Enter" on your keyboard to execute the command.

 Outcome:
 1. The _Result Display_ will show a success message.